-BOOST YOUR BLOOD
+BOOST YOUR BLOOD FLOW

 Before your trip, iron-rich foods will help strengthen and fortify your blood cells.
 In turn, fortified blood cells help accumulate oxygen and improve perseverance.

-Dark leafy greens, lentils, raisins, dark chocolate, black beans, grass-fed meats, beets, liver are typical natural iron-dense meals.
+Dark leafy greens, lentils, raisins, dark chocolate, black beans, grass-fed meats, beets, and liver are typical natural iron-dense meals.